-Indeed, snake plants are probably one of the low-maintenance household plants.
-They survive in almost any type of circumstances and environment.
+Indeed, Snake Plants are probably one of the low-maintenance household plants.
+But requires a timely dose of feed.

 - Best Time to Fertilize Snake Plants

 - How Often should you Fertilize Your Snake Plant?

 - Best Fertilizer to Use for Snake Plant

 - Tips On Fertilizing Snake Plant

 - What Would Too Much Fertilizer Do to Your Snake Plant?

 - From Editorial Team